loujaybee/guitar-lessons/lesson-6a-intervals-in-songs.md

 - 4th -> 1st => Playgle
 - 5th -> 1st => Perfect fifth
 - 2nd -> 5th -> 1st => Jazz progression

-## Questions

-Q: Why is a chord major or minor?
-Q: Is there a rhyme or reason to which finger you "lift off" for the sevenths?